-The trust seeks to provide a percentage return per unit on the Series Mandatory Dissolution Date that equals any positive return in the Reference Asset relative to the Initial Reference Value (the "Equal Upside") up to a maximum return of 15.85% (the "Capped Return").
+The trust seeks to provide a percentage return per unit on the Series Mandatory Dissolution Date that equals any positive return in the Reference Asset relative to the Initial Reference Value (the "Equal Upside") up to a maximum return of 27.00% (the "Capped Return").
 If the value of the Reference Asset decreases from the Initial Reference Value, the return on the units will be negative and will equal the negative return in the value of the Reference Asset relative to the Initial Reference Value up to a maximum loss of 5% (the "Maximum Loss").
-Correspondingly, the maximum loss per unit will be as much as 5% from its Inception Value, decreased by the trust's fees and expenses.
+Correspondingly, the maximum loss per unit will be as much as 5% from its Inception Value.
 The Reference Asset for this trust is the SPDR® S&P 500® ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
 When we use the term "value," we mean the price of the shares of the Reference Asset.
-References to the "trust" mean the Series 7-2, a unit investment trust that is a series of the Alaia Trust.
+References to the "trust" mean the Series 7-1, a unit investment trust that is a series of the Alaia Trust

-The trust is scheduled to terminate in approximately 2.2 years.
+The trust is scheduled to terminate in approximately 3 years.